-This tutorial has been updated for Eclipse Mars: Eclipse 4.5, EMF 2.11, OCL 6.0.
+This tutorial has been refreshed for Eclipse 2021-06; Eclipse 4.20, EMF 2.26, OCL 6.15.0.

-· Some screenshots may be slightly out of date.
+• The graphical styling of some screenshots may be slightly out of date.

-The direct OCL to Java Code generator was a very experimental functionality for the Juno release.
-It has been substantially rewritten for Kepler.
-Some optimisations have been activated for Luna and Mars.
+The direct OCL to Java Code generator has matured significantly from its experimental functionality for the Juno release.
+It is now the recommended approach.